pkivolowitz/CSC3510-S-2024/class.md

 ## Week 3 - 2/13 2/15

-* 0 / 0 / 0 / 0 / 0

 * Floating Point Registers ***h***, s, d, v & q

+  * h are half floats - not used much - are least significant half of s

+  * s are single precision values - there are 2 to a d register

+  * d are double precision values - are least significant half of v

+  * v is a vector of something

+  * q is a single 128 bit value

 * Floating Point Construction

   * Floats / Doubles are approximations

   * Normalized scientific notation

     * Sign

     * Exponent

     * Mantissa

   * Single Precision - how above are implemented

   * Double Precision - how above are implemented

 * Why Have Registers (Continued)

   * Steps Needed to Execute an Instruction

   * Pipelined Execution

-  * Special Registers
+  * Special Registers (other than the *really* special registers)

     * Frame Pointer - x29